navattic.identify({ email: user.email })

 The good news is that these challenges are completely solvable.
 The key isn't to work harder but to work smarter by establishing clear processes and using the right tools.
 By addressing the most common friction points head-on—from getting your team on the same page to managing stakeholder expectations—you can transform your RFX workflow from a source of stress into a strategic advantage.
 The following sections break down these hurdles and offer practical steps to clear them for good.

-Overcome Roadblocks to Team Adoption
+How to Encourage Team Adoption

 Getting your entire team to adopt a new process can feel like herding cats.
 People are creatures of habit, and without a clear plan, they’ll likely stick to their old, inefficient ways.
 The best way to get everyone on board is to establish a dependable, easy-to-follow process.
 When team members know exactly what their role is and what comes next, there’s less room for confusion and resistance.
 Using a central platform for all RFX-related activities ensures everyone is in the loop and working from a single source of truth.
 This eliminates information silos and makes managing stakeholder RFPs a much smoother experience for everyone involved.